 But don’t serve it just yet.
 Resist the urge to eat your stew right away.
 Allow it to cool for another 30 minutes before serving so that the flavors fully develop.

 As the clock hits 5:00pm, summon everyone to the table.
 It’s go time!
 Serve your warm stew with white rice.

-Congratulations, you’ve just prepared your first blue crab and djondjon infused okra stew.
+Congratulations, you’ve just prepared your first blue crab and djondjon infused okra stew, a popular Haitian food.

 Calalou djondon, Haitian-style okra stew

 - shells from 1lbs of shrimp

 - 1 lb pork feet